PFTL/casimir_programming_course/course_announcement.md

  * Structuring your program: no spaghetti code.
  * Testing: are you really sure there are no bugs?
  * Version control: this worked yesterday!
- * Communicating with hardware.
  * Data storage and processing: how to not get lost.
  * Next steps: publishing your code, using supercomputers, and more.

 We will focus on hands-on exercises where you will immedately apply the new skills.

 It is impossible to master these topics within a week, but you will know how to improve and where to look for further development.
 The course is suitable for people with little prior knowledge as well as for those familiar with some of the course topics.